wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

 ^^^^^^^^^^^^^^^
 If your odometry is bad, then your Ramsete controller may misbehave, because it modifies your robot's target velocities based on where your odometry thinks the robot is.

+.. note:: :doc:`Sending your robot pose and trajectory to field2d </docs/software/dashboards/glass/field2d-widget>` can help verify that your robot is driving correctly relative to the robot trajectory.

 1. Set up your code to record your robot's position after each odometry update:

 .. tabs::